-In line with the Department of Health and Human Services guidelines, all surgical patients require COVID-19 swabbing prior to their procedure.
+In line with Department of Health and Human Services guidelines, all patients coming for elective surgery and other procedures that require a general anaesthetic at Epworth sites in metropolitan Melbourne require COVID-19 swabbing ahead of their procedure.

 - all elective surgery (including endoscopy).

 - electroconvulsive therapy (ECT)

 - carers who will be accompanying patients overnight, including paediatric patients.

 In line with DHHS guidelines, Epworth Geelong patients requiring a general anaesthetic no longer require COVID-19 testing prior to their admission if they:

 - Do not work in Metropolitan Melbourne